 The first day I was headed to float the Copper River with one of the veteran guides at the lodge.

-In recent years this river lacks the fishing quality as compared to other local rivers.
-However the adventure here is what had me excited and still has it pinned as my number one favorite trip I guided all summer.
-The several mile float requires two portages, one being a 30ft waterfall.
+In recent years, the Copper River has lacked the fishing quality as compared to other local rivers.
+However the adventure here is what had me excited, and still has it pinned as my number one favorite trip I guided all summer.
+The several mile float requires two portages, one being a 30 foot waterfall.

-The month of June I fished several small rivers some about 110 miles south of the lodge.
+In June I fished several small rivers some about 110 miles South of the lodge.

 These creeks were loaded with large grayling, the biggest I have ever caught and the pools were shared by many willing Dolly Varden.
 Some days you could leave here with 40-50 fish per rod.
 On one particular day my two clients landed over 100 fish together on a mouse!